 Dalfampridine Extended-Release Tablets

 (dal fam' pri deen)

 Read this Medication Guide before you start taking Dalfampridine extended-release tablets and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your doctor about your medical condition or your treatment.

 What is the most important information I should know about Dalfampridine extended-release tablets?

 Dalfampridine extended-release tablets can cause seizures.

-- Your chance of having a seizure is higher if you take too much Dalfampridine extended-release tablets or if your kidneys have a mild decrease of function, which is common after age 50.
+• Your chance of having a seizure is higher if you take too many Dalfampridine extended-release tablets or if your kidneys have a mild decrease of function, which is common after age 50.

 What are Dalfampridine extended-release tablets?